forestryio/forestry.io/hugo/content/blog/customize-sidebar-and-assign-front-matter-templates.md

 Let’s look at a few examples and feel free to open up your code editor and follow along.

 All of your sidebar configurations are organized in your `settings.yml` under `sections`/`collections` depending on whether you use Hugo or Jekyll.
-So let's go ahead and open `settings.yml`
+So let's go ahead and open that file.

 ***